NEET > Chemistry Class 11 > Industrial Applications of Le Chatelier's Principle & Haber Process

 21% NH,

-In the contact process, sulfuric acid, the king of chemicals, is manufactured on large scale.
+In the contact process, sulfuric acid, the king of chemicals, is manufactured on a large scale.
 The major steps involved in the process are:

-Industrial Applications of Le Chatelier`s Principle & Haber Process - Notes | Study Chemistry Class 11 - NEET
+Factors Affecting Equilibria & Le Chatelier`s Principle | Chemistry Class 11 - NEET

-Industrial Applications of Le Chatelier`s Principle & Haber Process - Notes | Study Chemistry Class 11 - NEET
+Factors Affecting Equilibria & Le Chatelier`s Principle | Chemistry Class 11 - NEET

-Industrial Applications of Le Chatelier`s Principle & Haber Process - Notes | Study Chemistry Class 11 - NEET
+Factors Affecting Equilibria & Le Chatelier`s Principle | Chemistry Class 11 - NEET

 The crucial step is the oxidation of sulfur dioxide, SO2 to sulfur trioxide, SO3.
 It is a reversible reaction.
 At normal conditions, the equilibrium lies far to the left and the amount of sulfur trioxide formed is very small.
-To improve the yield of sulfur trioxide, the reaction is carried out at around 450oC and 2 atm pressure in presence of V2O5 or Pt, which acts as a catalysts.
+To improve the yield of sulfur trioxide, the reaction is carried out at around 450oC and 2 atm pressure in the presence of V2O5 or Pt, which acts as catalysts.

-These conditions are chosen by applying le Chatelier's principle as explained below.
+These conditions are chosen by applying Le Chatelier's principle as explained below.

 Hence the forward reaction is favored by increasing the pressure of the system.
 However, at high pressures, the iron towers used in the contact process are corroded.
 Hence the process is carried out at optimal pressures like 2 atm.

 Effect of temperature: Since the forward reaction is exothermic, at higher temperatures the backward reaction i.e., the dissociation of sulfur dioxide is more favored.
-However the reaction will be too slow at lower temperatures.
+However, the reaction will be too slow at lower temperatures.
 Hence this reaction is carried out at optimal temperatures i.e., around 450° C.

 Catalyst: To increase the speed of the reaction, V2O5 or Pt are used as catalysts